joereddington/joereddington.github.io/diary/index.md

 ## 12/12/22 18:16 to 18:26, Back to finish off.   +EQT
 Backing up ovf
 Commands are: (remote)
- sudo zip -e backup.zip html/designs/*.obz -t yyyy-mm-dd (for last known backup) and it will ask for a password.
+ sudo zip -e backup.zip html/designs/*.obz -t yyyy-mm-dd (for last known backup) and it will ask for a password. (normally use Iron man)
 Then local
 scp -i ~/.ssh/aws_www.pem ec2-user@theopenvoicefactory.org:/usr/share/nginx/backup.zip .